top of page

 -When picking your kitten you can take color/pattern, gender, eye color, or polydactyl into consideration, as well as personality/temperament.

--There is a very high chance you will get an amazing companion kitten.
+-There is a very high chance you will get an amazing emotional support and companion kitten.

 Did you know that emotional support animals can get some of the same benefits as a service dog?
 Here are some links that can provide you with some helpful information.